Blue-Footed Booby Facts

-Now, things are getting complicated: The webbing of the feet contains a layer consisting of structural proteins.
+Now, this is a bit complicated: The webbing of the feet contains a layer consisting of structural proteins.
 They provide a kind of supporting “base frame” for the cells.
 This special layer reflects the blue light waves which hit the little feet.
 The blue color is also related to the food of the blue-footed boobies.
 If you put them on a diet, the blue color is getting paler and paler after two days already.

 Blue-footed boobies keep their eggs warm with their feet, because they are well supplied with blood and thus serve as a little "foot heater" for the youngs.

 Blue-Footed Boobies Defecate on Their Eggs

 Of course, the little booby in the egg is happy about the cozy warmth coming from above.
 Fortunately the youngs do not realize in their shell what is going on around them.

 While breeding, their parents do not go to the "toilet".
 They just keep sitting on the egg.
 Consequently, the excrements fall on the ground around the egg and, after some time, form a little circular wall.
 Yuck!

 How Did the Blue-Footed Booby Get Its Name?

 Why is the booby called booby?
 The name clearly shows that the discoverers of this little bird did not regard it as very smart.
 No matter if they were right or wrong, blue-footed boobies move rather clumsily indeed.
 They are not afraid of humans and can be easily caught.
 This behavior actually appeared a bit dumb and made people name the birds boobies.